Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Redshift Evolution of the Black Hole Shadow

 \section{Redshift Evolution of the Black Hole Shadow}

-The observable shadow of a black hole is characterized by the critical impact parameter of photons that can escape to infinity.
-This characteristic size depends on two distinct factors: the intrinsic geometry of the spacetime—determined by the evolving black hole mass $M(z)$ and the EGB coupling $\alpha$—and the propagation of light rays through the intervening cosmic medium.
-In this section, we first analyze the shadow evolution in an optical vacuum to isolate the effects of modified gravity and mass accretion, before investigating the realistic scenario incorporating plasma refraction.
+The observable black-hole shadow is set by the critical impact parameter separating photon trajectories that escape to infinity from those captured by the hole.
+Its characteristic size depends on two ingredients: (i) the intrinsic spacetime geometry, controlled here by the evolving mass $M(z)$ and the EGB coupling $\alpha$, and (ii) propagation effects in the intervening medium.
+In this section, we first study the shadow evolution in an optical vacuum to isolate the roles of modified gravity and secular mass drift, and then move to a more realistic setting including plasma refraction.